 Access criteria – from any relevant practitioner.

-Approvals are valid for patients where the prescribing clinician confirms the patient meets the following criteria and has endorsed the prescription accordingly:
+Approvals are valid for patients where the prescriber confirms the patient meets the following criteria and has endorsed the prescription accordingly:

 All of the following: